 A Tale as Old as Time

-Sharks have been around for well over 400 million years and during that time, their brains (just like an other part of their bodies) have adapted in response to a myriad of different "selection pressures".
+Sharks have been around for well over 400 million years and during that time, their brains (just like any other part of their bodies) have adapted in response to a myriad of different "selection pressures".
 As a result, their cognitive abilities and behaviours have all evolved and advanced in order to help sharks survive in their habitats.
 These changes have almost certainly contributed significantly to sharks' evolutionary success (Schluessel, 2015).

 Today sharks have adapted to fit a myriad of "ecological niches" in many different habitats; from coral reefs to mangrove forests; from offshore waters, to the deep seas, to freshwater habitats in rivers and lakes.
 Some hunt big marine mammals, others eat microscopic organisms and some forage in packs.
 Where some are solitary, others have complex social lives; living in large communities or forming dense aggregations.
 This diversity is reflected by broad variations in cognitive functioning and behaviour between the species (Brown & Schuessel, 2023).